 If you want to live your life free from anxiety, then you have to move anxiety into your past and have it become something that you ONCE HAD.
 So stop seeing at as a part of who you are.

 I am happy to help you discover how you can live anxiety free.
 The way I work with clients is far more than just a thinking or cognitive process.
 In fact it is largely an embodied experience of finding safety and peace within, by shifting the ‘tone’ of the nervous system so you can live life from a place of ease.
-If you’re interested in having me help you then I would like to invite you for a free 20 minute consultation.
-Click here to arrange a time or get in touch on email@example.com to get started straight away.
+If you’re interested in having me help you arrange a time or get in touch on [email protected] to get started straight away.